Modernizing TBM

 The original TBM Framework was introduced in the seminal book “Technology Business Management: The Four Value Conversations CIOs Must Have With Their Businesses.”
 This framework became the cornerstone of the Certified TBM Executive course content and designated a series of Value Conversations, Disciplines, and Organizational Changes that helped organizations leverage TBM.

-The new TBM Framework not only organizes the many elements associated with adopting and maturing modern TBM practices but connects them in a way that helps technology leaders build a narrative for how TBM, technology investments, and technology operations create value for the business.
+The new TBM Framework organizes the essential elements of modern Technology Business Management and connects them in a way that helps technology leaders build a compelling narrative for how technology investments and operations create measurable business value.

 Share your feedback: